1m5/1m5-core/README.md

 - Centralized organizations are major targets for theft.
 - Closed source software can easily contain hidden back doors for thieves to access our information without our knowledge and many open source applications have closed source libraries embedded in them.
 - Whistleblowers, the abused, visible minorities, and a myriad of other people could be emboldened by anonymity to speak out in a manner that would otherwise be unavailable if they were forced to identify themselves.
-- Blockchain based applications and cryptocurrencies like Bitcoin are helping to wrestle some control from centralized organizations although they are largely used on servers and distributed ledgers are still logically centralized and difficult to maintain anonymity at the network layer.
+- Decentralized applications and cryptocurrencies like Bitcoin are helping to wrestle some control from centralized organizations although they are largely used on servers and distributed ledgers are still logically centralized and difficult to maintain anonymity at the network layer.
 - Smartphone ownership around the world is greater than PC ownership.
 - Smartphones, our primary means of global communication and collaboration, are weak in maintaining our anonymity and privacy - critical to ensuring individual freedom.